FredaXin/eda_and_beyond/README.md

 ---
 ## Project Description
-The library provides a collection of automation tools for some common procedures in machine learning.
+The package provides a collection of automation tools for some common procedures in machine learning.
 The current version aims to streamline the EDA and modeling process for [Scikit-Learn models](https://scikit-learn.org/stable/).

-The library consists of two modules:
+The package consists of two modules:
 * [eda_tools](https://github.com/FredaXin/eda_and_beyond/blob/master/eda_and_beyond/eda_tools.py):
   provides functions to automate common procedures in EDA, model
     preparation, and data visualization etc.

 * [modeling_tools](https://github.com/FredaXin/eda_and_beyond/blob/master/eda_and_beyond/modeling_tools.py):
-  provides a class object that includes methods to streamline the
-    modeling process for Scikit-Learn models.
+  provides a class object that includes methods to streamline the modeling process for Scikit-Learn models.

 This is an open-source project.
 Contributors are welcome. :)